Naomi-sigu/blogsite/README.md

 # BLOGSITE

 ## DESCRIPTION
-This is a for personal blogging website where you can create and share your opinions and other users can read and comment on them.
+This is a for personal blogging website where you can create and share your creations to different people and other users can read and comment on them.

 ## AUTHOR
 Naomi Sigu